aimms/how-to/Articles/45/45-share-project-files.rst

 If any libraries are added to the project, additional files and folders will be created in the root folder or inside the MainProject folder.

-Sharing a project
+Sharing a Project
 --------------------
 To share your project with other developers, you need to zip the entire project folder (not just the ``.aimms`` file).

-Right-click on the project folder and go to *Send to > Compressed (zipped) folder*.
+Right-click on the project folder and go to :menuselection:`Send to > Compressed (zipped) folder`.

 The resulting ZIP file will contain all of the project files in a more portable format.